Call us Toll free: 866-FILL-JAR

 Remedy Recommendations: Bring temperature of jars/container at least up to room temperature | Reduce fragrance load | Reduce pour temperature | Manage cooling temperatures for a slower more even cooling process.

-Thin or thick cracks on the surface of the candle which can be around the wick, or extend to the edge of the candle.
+Thin or thick cracks on the surface of the candle which can be around the wick, or extend to the edge of the candle or small hole(s) next to the wick.

 Causes: Too drastic a drop in pouring OR cooling temperatures resulting in more rapid contraction of the wax | Air bubbles or voids in the wax.